-The Palazzi dei Rolli with their high ceilings, grand staircases and elaborate stucco ornamentation, were on an official list (the rolli) of palaces where visiting dignitaries such as kings, princes, diplomats and ambassadors could stay during Genoa’s Golden Age, between the 16th and 17th century, when its wealthy merchants became the bankers for much of Europe.
+The Palazzi dei Rolli with their high ceilings, grand staircases, and elaborate stucco ornamentation, were on an official list (rolli means rolls of paper) of palaces where visiting dignitaries such as kings, princes, diplomats, and ambassadors could stay during Genoa’s Golden Age, between the 16th and 17th century when its wealthy merchants became the bankers for much of Europe.

-Today many of these Rolli Palaces have been converted to public offices, beautiful shops, museums, cafes, restaurants, banks, luxury antique shops and private homes.
+Today many of these Rolli Palaces have been converted to public offices, beautiful shops, museums, cafes, restaurants, banks, luxury antique shops, and private homes.

-Palazzo Rosso (The Red Palace) owned by the genoese Brignole Family today is an art gallery and there are paintings and sculptures by artists who were sponsored by the Palace owners.
+Palazzo Rosso (The Red Palace) owned by the Genoese Brignole Family today is an art gallery and there are paintings and sculptures by artists who were sponsored by the Palace owners.

-Walking through Via Garibladi brings you also to the beautiful Palazzo Tursi, the Town Hall.
-These Palazzo has an open inner courtyard bounded by storeys of colonnades and in one of it rooms you can find “Il Cannone”, Paganini’s violin.
+Walking through Via Garibaldi brings you also to the beautiful Palazzo Tursi, the Town Hall.
+This Palazzo has an open inner courtyard bounded by stories of colonnades and in one of its rooms, you can find “Il Cannone”, Paganini’s violin.

-Via Garibaldi from the top – A tip to end your trip day in Genoa
+Via Garibaldi from the top – A tip to end your day trip in Genoa

-Genoa medieval center could appear chaotic and to give a sense to it, I always suggest to take the Paradise lift and go up to Castelletto to admire the city from one of the greatest panoramic point the town offers.
+Genoa medieval center could appear chaotic and to give a sense to it, we always suggest to take the “Paradise lift” and go up to Castelletto to admire the city from one of the greatest panoramic points the town offers.